stueynet/roots-stack/README.md

 ### More Ansible Stuff

-If you're like me, you have probably aliased Sublime Text, read ahead friend.
-If not, click here and come back.
+If you're like me, you probably alreadu aliased Sublime Text, so read ahead friend ([click here if you haven't aliased Sublime](http://ashleynolan.co.uk/blog/launching-sublime-from-the-terminal) and come back).
+Or if you're into Vim and all that, that's cool too.

 ```
 subl ~/Sites/example.com/ansible/group_vars/development/wordpress_sites.yml